2024 Sikkim Legislative Assembly election

-The Next Sikkim Legislative Assembly elections is scheduled to be held on or before April 2024 to elect the 32 members of the 10th Legislative Assembly.
+Legislative Assembly elections were held in Sikkim on 19 April 2024 to elect the 32 members of the 11th Sikkim Assembly.
+The votes were counted and the results were declared on 2 June 2024.
+The incumbent Sikkim Krantikari Morcha government, led by chief minister Prem Singh Tamang, won re-election to a second term.

 Background

 The tenure of Sikkim Legislative Assembly is scheduled to end on 2 June 2024.
 The previous assembly elections were held in April 2019.
 After the election, Sikkim Krantikari Morcha formed the state government, with Prem Singh Tamang becoming the Chief Minister.

 Schedule

+The schedule of the election was announced by the Election Commission of India on 16 March 2024.